akashacms/epub-guide/documents/3e-html5-structure.html.md

 AkashaEPUB's Markdown renderer automatically generates the correct sort of HTML.

 When including your own HTML tags in a document remember that with XHTML5 you must include the closing tag.
 We have to reform our old lazy ways of leaving off the closing tag, in other words.
 The ```<tagname/>``` variation doesn't work terribly well in my experience.
+Instead you must write tags as ```<tagname></tagname>```.

 ## Useful HTML5 tags